signalfx/splunk-otel-collector/docs/components.md

 The distribution offers support for the following components.

+> Each component has a link to configuration documentation.

 ## Beta

 These components are considered stable.
 While in beta, breaking changes may be